Estimating equations for causal survival analysis with pooled logistic regression: Examples

 \subsection{Example 1}

 The first example comes from a placebo-controlled trial on time-to-recurrence among bladder cancer patients \cite{byar_comparisons_1977}, with data obtained from Collett \cite{collett_modelling}.
 The available data consists of 86 patients who received either placebo or the chemotherapeutic thiotepa following removal of superficial bladder tumors.
-Time was measured in months up to $\tau = 59$ months.
+Time was measured in months up to $\tau = 59$.
 Other baseline variables collected included the initial number of tumors and the diameter (in centimeters) of the largest initial tumor.
 Here, the parameter of interest was the average causal effect comparing novel to standard treatment on disease-free survival at 59 months.
 While treatment was randomized, adjustments were made for both number of tumors and tumor diameter.
 Both variables were modeled as linear relationships for simplicity.
 Time was modeled separately using disjoint indicators and restricted quadratic splines with knots at 10, 20, 30, and 40 months.

-Estimated risks and corresponding point-wise 95\% CIs over follow-up are presented in Figure \ref{Fig1}.
-At 59 months, the estimated average causal effect comparing thiotepa to placebo was $-0.19$ (Table \ref{Table1}).
-The 95\% CIs differed slightly by method, with bootstrap CIs wider than those from the empirical sandwich variance estimator.
-This difference is likely due to data sparsity, where the bootstrap can be more variable when few events are observed.
-Regarding run-times, there were substantial discrepancies.
-When modeling time using disjoint indicators, the estimating equation implementation took around 0.3 seconds, far faster than either bootstrap implementation.
-The run-time for modeling time using splines were reduced substantially for the standard implementation.
-However, compared to the disjoint, the run-time increased for splines, most likely due to the need to evaluate the estimating functions at each discrete time.
-Regardless, the run-time for either modeling of time remained substantially lower for the estimating equation implementation.
+Estimated risks and corresponding 95\% CBs are presented in Figure \ref{Fig1}.
+At 59 months, the estimated average causal effect comparing thiotepa to placebo was $-0.19$ (95\% CI: -0.42, 0.04, Table \ref{Table1}).
+The CIs were similar across methods.
+Regarding run-times, there were notable differences.
+For either functional form of time, the estimating equation implementation took less than one second.
+With splines, the run-time was slightly longer, most likely due to the need to evaluate the estimating functions at each discrete time unlike the disjoint indicator implementation.
+With the standard implementation, run-times were more than a minute when modeling time with disjoint indicators.
+The standard implementation benefited greatly when modeling time using splines.